-Some settlement fees and closing costs you cannot include in the basis of the property are:
+The following are some of the settlement fees and closing costs that you cannot include in the basis of the property.

-- 1) Fire insurance premiums. - 2) Rent for occupancy of the property before closing. - Charges for utilities or other services relating to occupancy of the property before closing.

-- 4) Charges connected with getting a loan, such as:

-- a) Points (discount points, loan origination fees),

-- b) Mortgage insurance premiums,

-- c) Loan assumption fees,

-- d) Cost of a credit report, and
+- 1) Fire insurance premiums. - Rent for occupancy of the property before closing. - Charges for utilities or other services related to occupancy of the property before closing. - Charges connected with getting a loan.
+The following are examples of these charges. - Points (discount points, loan origination fees). - b) Mortgage insurance premiums. - c) Loan assumption fees. - d) Cost of a credit report.

-- e) Fees for an appraisal required by a lender.

-- 5) Fees for refinancing a mortgage.
+- e) Fees for an appraisal required by a lender. - 5) Fees for refinancing a mortgage.

 Points.
-If you pay points to obtain a loan (including a mortgage, second mortgage, line of credit, or a home equity loan), you generally must capitalize and amortize them ratably over the term of the loan.
-Do not add the cost to the basis of the related property.
+If you pay points to obtain a loan (including a mortgage, second mortgage, line of credit, or a home equity loan), do not add the points to the basis of the related property.
+Generally, you deduct the points over the term of the loan.
+For more information on how to deduct points, see Points in chapter 8 of Publication 535, Business Expenses.

 Points on home mortgage.
-Special rules may apply to the amounts you and the seller pay as points when you obtain a mortgage to purchase your main home.
-If these amounts meet certain requirements, you can deduct it in full as points for the year in which they are paid.
-If you deduct seller-paid points, reduce your basis by that amount.
+Special rules may apply to points you and the seller pay when you obtain a mortgage to purchase your main home.
+If certain requirements are met, you can deduct the points in full for the year in which they are paid.
+If you deduct seller-paid points, reduce the basis of your home by that amount.
 For more information, see Points in Publication 936, Home Mortgage Interest Deduction.

 Assumption of mortgage.
-If you buy property and assume an existing mortgage on the property, your basis includes the amount you pay for the property plus the amount to be paid on the mortgage you assume.
+If you buy property and assume (or buy subject to) an existing mortgage on the property, your basis includes the amount you pay for the property plus the amount to be paid on the mortgage you assume.